The Perfect Everest Base Camp Packing List [2022]

 My Everest Base Camp Packing List Budget

-I spent less than $400 on everything (except for my hiking boots, which I had purchased prior).
-That’s right, everything you see on this Everest Base Camp packing list that was not provided by my trekking company, I purchased for under $400!
+In total, everything cost me less than $500 on everything (except for my hiking boots, which I had purchased prior).
+That’s right, everything you see on this Everest Base Camp packing list that was not provided by my trekking company, I purchased for under $500!

-So, if you’re finalizing your packing list for your EBC trek and you’re on a tight budget perhaps it’s worth arriving 2 or 3 days earlier in Kathmandu so that you can buy everything there.
+So, if you’re finalizing your complete packing list for your EBC trek and you’re on a tight budget, perhaps it’s worth arriving 2 or 3 days earlier in Kathmandu so that you can buy everything there.

 Weight for EBC trek